0xRPC/0xRPC.github.io/README.md

 - Disabled BNB Chain mainnet as the node is draining all available RAMs, use alternative nodes please ( 25.06.03 )
 - Due to hardware failures on server all nodes are down atm, use other nodes until it is recovered in a few days ( 25.06.30 )
 - Due to excessive hardware usage Base node has been discontinued, thank you for using it! ( 25.09.27 )
+- Disabled Avalanche, Optimism, and Unichain endpoints due to low usage & saving costs ( 26.01.01 )
+- Zcash, Bitcoin, and Litecoin is now supported ( 26.01.01 )

 #### About (TOS, Privacy Policy)